Joshverge/JEE2SpringBank/README.md

-# JEESPB

-# What is JEE2SpringBank?
+## What is SpringBank?
 It is a Spring Boot-based microservices demo for a banking application.
-It simulates common banking operations such as login, logout, account management, and transaction history, using Spring Cloud's service registry and REST APIs.
+It simulates common banking operations such as login, logout, account management, and transaction history using Spring Cloud's service registry and REST APIs.

-# Primary Goals:
+## Primary Goals:

 - Show how a Java EE monolith can be broken into microservices
 - Demonstrate service discovery using Netflix Eureka
 - Provide a REST-based backend (does not include a frontend UI)
 - Serve as a backend prototype for a banking web or mobile app

+## Microservices Overview
+Eureka Server
+Database Service
+Login Service
+Logoff Service
+Account Service

 ## Build Services
 Run command